near-ndc/voting-v1/README.md

 Elections for NDC v1 Houses.
 Candidates can only be submitted by the Voting Committee, following the process approved by the community.

-- recast vote: optional - need to be confirmed
+- recast vote: not possible.
+Each voter can only vote once in each round (proposal).
 - tie break:
   - only matters if there is a tie at the very tail
   - options: extend or reduce seats, tie break session - elections only for people at tie.